SudaraPiyumantha/Jaseci_Assignment_2/README.md

 ## Edited walker- "find-coming-birthday"
 ####  - Created by W.M.R.N Wijethunga
-if any of the members has deceased, it displays the life span of the deceased member by using the difference between the date of birth and the date of death.
+If any of the members has deceased, it displays the life span of the deceased member by using the difference between the date of birth and the date of death.